 A student-composed leadership body called the International Student Advisory Board (ISAB) serves as a channel between students and faculty, providing an open forum for discussion of issues pertaining to the international student population.
 ISAB also offers recreational opportunities!

 All financial aid at Reed is granted on the basis of demonstrated financial need.
 We offer no academic or athletic scholarships.
-Need is determined through an assessment of your family’s financial resources and ability to contribute toward the total cost of your education.
-This assessed family contribution is subtracted from the total cost of tuition, fees, room and board, books, incidental expenses, and a travel allowance.
-The amount remaining is your demonstrated financial need.
+Need is determined through an assessment of your family’s financial resources and ability to contribute toward the cost of your education.

 If you are requesting financial assistance

 If you are a non–US citizen and plan to apply for financial aid from the college, you must complete the College Scholarship Service (CSS) PROFILE.
 For information about the CSS PROFILE, visit the College Board's website.
 Students who submit a letter of financial hardship from their school counselor to the financial aid office may also receive a waiver for the cost of the PROFILE.
 The PROFILE must be submitted by February 1 in order to be considered eligible for financial aid.